 AICUNJ (Association of Independent Colleges and Universities in New Jersey) is an organization connecting independent higher education in the state to further advance their success.

 Climate Central is an independent organization of leading scientists and journalists researching and reporting the facts about our changing climate and its impact on the American public.
 This organization’s scientists publish and the journalists report on climate science, energy, sea level rise, wildfires, drought, and related topics.
 Climate Central is not an advocacy organization but a sustainability news provider to increase and improve awareness of environmental issues through research, media, and communication.

-A Resident Advisor is an undergraduate who is responsible for a number of students that like in residence halls on campus.
+Resident advisors are undergraduates who are responsible for a number of students that live in residence halls on campus.
 He/she assists in the social, educational, cultural and community development of students in the residence halls and Greek houses.
 The RA/HM serves as a communicator, listener, and initiator of activities, resource person, limit-setter, administrator and friend.
 Eco-Reps work with Resident Advisors and Resident Directors to spread awareness about sustainability on campus to residents.

 Google.com is working on creating a better web that is better for the environment.
 By greening their company, using resources efficiently and supporting renewable power, they have allowed users of their products to be more sustainable.
 Over $1 billion is committed to renewable energy by Google, and using their data centers use 50% less energy than any other data center.